Dangerous Marine Animals >> Dangerous Marine Invertebrates

 Commensal Anemone Shrimp (Thor amboinensis) on Tube Anemone.
 Bali, Indonesia

 Corallimorpharian (Discosoma cf. rhodostoma).
 Anatomically like hard coral, but resembles anenome in appearance.
-Often seen carpeting reef flats and slopes throughout the Indo Pacific.
+Often seen carpeting reef flats and slopes of Indo Pacific.
 Can inflict a painful sting on humans.
-Photo Tulamben, Bali, Indonesia
+Tulamben, Bali, Indonesia.
+Coral Triangle.

 Corallimorpharian (Discosoma sp.).
 Anatomically like hard coral, but resembles anenome in appearance.
 Often seen carpeting reef flats and slopes throughout the Indo Pacific.
 Can inflict a painful sting on humans.
-Photo taken off Anilao, Philippines.
+Anilao, Philippines.
+Coral Triangle.

 Crown-of-thorns Starfish (Acanthaster planci) feeding on Acropora Coral.
 This sea star has sharp venomous spines and wounds from the spines can be very painful.
 Great Barrier Reef, Queensland, Australia